Handling research data with care

 Registration form Ethics, Data Management and GDPR

-Before starting scientific research, researchers must fill in a registration form concerning ethics, data management and the General Data Protection Ordinance (GDPR).
+Before starting scientific research, researchers must fill in a registration form concerning ethics, data management and the General Data Protection Regulation (GDPR).

 -